ig2r/react-async-ui/README.md

 }
 ```

-Then in the main component, we need to invoke the `useAsyncModalState` hook and use the resulting `state` and `showModal` elements to:
+From the main component, we need to invoke the `useAsyncModalState` hook and use the resulting `state` and `showModal` elements to:

 1. render our dialog when open &mdash; based on `state`
 2. show our dialog when the user clicks the trigger button &mdash; using `showModal`